buched/auto-desengage-direct-pcb/README.md

 # auto-desengage-direct-pcb
-ina260 directly on pcbv2 5.2.2  tested approved
+ina260 directly on pcbv2 5.2.2  tested approved.
+some ,optimisations still in progress

 wire ina on pcbv2 agopengps or any other pcb like picture, use dedicaced ino and set target on software with current option